-Public authority should ensure that higher education institutions include student and staff representatives to be part of governance and management of a higher education institution, including in the planning process of learning and teaching, research and outreach.
-The students should be empowered to be an active part of the decision-making processes related to social dimension and enhancing their condition.
+• Public authority requires higher education institutions to include student representatives to participate in governance and management of a higher education institution, including in the planning process related to learning and teaching, research and outreach.

 2. Legal regulations or policy documents should allow and enable higher education institutions to develop their own strategies to fulfil their public responsibility towards widening access to, participation in and completion of higher education studies.